Battle of Drøbak Sound: Blücher sinks

 Approximately 1,400 Germans survived and 650–800 died.
-1,200 came ashore at Frogn near Drøbak.
-550 were captured by His Majesty the King's Guard, 4th Company, commanded by Kaptein (Captain) A. J. T. Petersson.
+Some 1,200 came ashore at Frogn near Drøbak.
+Of these, 550 were captured by His Majesty the King's Guard, 4th Company, commanded by Kaptein (Captain) A. J. T. Petersson.
 The guardsmen were supposed to take all the Germans prisoner, but mainly focused on treating casualties.
 Around 1,000 Germans, including Engelbrecht and Kummetz, were eventually moved to a nearby farm and placed under light guard.
 The prisoners were not interrogated, and were effectively freed when the Norwegians withdrew by 18:30.
 Engelbrecht and Kummetz reached Oslo at 22:00, establishing themselves in the Hotel Continental, and occupying the capital with their remaining troops.
 Norwegian wounded and many German wounded were treated by the Royal Norwegian Navy Hospital at the Asgården summer hotel in Åsgårdstrand; the hospital had been evacuated from Horten at midnight on 8 April.

 Remaining ships retreat

-When Blücher was hit by the torpedoes, the commander of the heavy cruiser Lützow – unaware of the torpedo battery – assumed the presence of mines.
-At 4 h 40, the Germans decided to withdraw and land their troops out of range of the Oscarsborg guns.
+When Blücher was hit by the torpedoes, the commander of Lützow – unaware of the torpedo battery – assumed the presence of mines.
+At 04:40, the Germans decided to withdraw and land their troops out of range of the Oscarsborg guns.
 The attack on Oslo would continue by a landward advance up the Oslofjord.

 The retreating Lützow was hit by three 15 cm shells from the Kopås battery, which disabled the cruiser's forward 28 cm turret.
-Kopås continued to fire until the German ships disappeared into the mist at a range of around 3000 m.
+The guns at Kopås continued to fire until the German ships disappeared into the mist at a range of around 3000 m.
 Lützows aft turret bombarded the Norwegians from a range of 9–10 km down the fjord.